pkhuong/pkhuong.github.io/source/_posts/2019-11-30-a-multiset-of-observations-with-constant-time-sample-mean-and-variance.markdown

 we could also implement the constant-time update with arbitrary precision software floats, and probably guarantee even better precision.

-The constant-time update I just described demanded more effort to convince myself of its correctness, but I think it's always a better option than an augmented tree for serial code, especially if initial values are available to populate the accumulators with batch-computed mean and variance.
+The constant-time update I described in this post demanded more effort to convince myself of its correctness, but I think it's always a better option than an augmented tree for serial code, especially if initial values are available to populate the accumulators with batch-computed mean and variance.
 I'm pretty sure the code works, and [it's up in this gist](https://gist.github.com/pkhuong/549106fc8194c0d1fce85b00c9e192d5).
-I'll be re-implementing all this in C++ because that's the language used by the project that lead me to this problem, but anyone is free to steal that gist.
+I'll be re-implementing it in C++ because that's the language used by the project that lead me to this problem;
+feel free to steal that gist.